ThanhHung2112/Flutter_GPT/README.md

 Please note that the displayed below are part of the app's interface and showcase the various functionalities available in the Flutter_GPT app.

-Feel free to explore the code and use it as a reference for your own projects and don't forget to star this 😁
+Feel free to explore the code and use it as a reference for your own projects or [download the APK](https://github.com/ThanhHung2112/Flutter_GPT/raw/main/assets/app-release.apk) to experience and don't forget to star this 😁

 ## Feature